Kitchen Benchtops & Cabinetry

 What choices are there for kitchen benchtops?

 The most common and usually most economic finish is high pressure laminate (often called Formica) which is available in a wide range of colours.
 There is also a growing range of ‘solid surface’ materials which includes man-made engineered stone.
 These can be fabricated to a range of thicknesses as is the case with natural granite or solid wood for a warm and natural look.
 As an alternative, there are also ranges of acrylic which can have advantages as joints are virtually invisible.
 Whatever material you choose, make sure that you discuss your needs and preferences with your consultant as not all materials are created equal when it comes to quality and durability, and prices can vary enormously as a result.

 How long do you guarantee your work for?

 We take great pride in our work and provide a 10 year guarantee on all of our cabinetry.
 This is transferable between owners should you sell your house.
-In addition, we only use the highest quality European hardware, so our hinges and drawer runners are covered by lifetime manufacturers warranties.
+In addition, we only use the highest quality European hardware, so our hinges and drawer runners are covered by extensive manufacturers warranties.